mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 The added value of this approach is twofold:

 1. the community rapidly gets more of these open source libraries
-1. the home assistant installation only needs to pull in the source libraries it needs, instead of being a big code base
+1. the home assistant installation only needs to pull in the source libraries it needs, instead of having of a big blob of code.

-The advantage of rolling your own platform is that you are more in control of your own hardware, less reliant on cloud solutions.
+The advantage of running your own platform is that you are more in control of your own hardware, less reliant on cloud solutions.

-Though not required, I did find it interesting to learn about more about the way it was setup, check the [home assistant architecture dev docs].
+Though not required, I did find it interesting to learn about more about the way home assistant itself is structured, check the [home assistant architecture dev docs].

 The integration I have been mostly using is [home assistant MQTT integration].
 At this point, this means that all of the I/O that is provided by the unipi units via an MQTT interface can now be readily represented as entities directly in home assistant!